DUI Car Insurance in New Jersey

 Research costs and discounts

 Before requesting quotes, get a sense of the average premiums for drivers with DUI records in New Jersey.
-While insurers typically won’t offer DUI-specific discounts, you can still save by requesting quotes online, signing up early, and completing a state-approved defensive driving course.
+While insurers won’t offer DUI-specific discounts, you can still save by requesting quotes online, signing up early, and completing a state-approved defensive driving course.

 3. 3